-More experienced users of machine learning algorithms would not only select between a fixed set of default algorithms, but would also consider different hyperparameter settings-for example by performing a grid search over the hyperparameter space of a single classifier (as, e.g., implemented in WEKA).5 Since different learning algorithms perform well for different problems, users would optimally also want to consider different hyperparameter settings for more than one learning algorithm.
-Therefore, a stronger baseline we will use is an approach that-in addition to the 39 WEKA default classifiers-considers various hyperparameter settings for all of WEKA's 27 base classifiers.
-More precisely, this baseline performs an exhaustive search over a grid of hyperparameter settings for each of these 27 base classifiers (plus the 39 WEKA default classifiers), discretizing numeric parameters into three points.
-We refer to this baseline as grid search and note that-as an optimization approach in the joint space of algorithms and hyperparameter settings-it is a simple CASH algorithm.
-However, it is quite expensive, requiring more than 10000 CPU hours on each of Gisette, Convex, MNIST, Rot MNIST + BI, and both CIFAR variants, rendering it infeasible to use in most practical applications.
-(In contrast, we gave Auto-WEKA only 120 CPU hours.)

-Table 4 (columns 4 and 5) shows the best and worst "oracle performance" on the test set across the classifiers evaluated by grid search.
-Comparing these performances to the default performance obtained using Ex-Def, we note that in most cases, even WEKA's best default algorithm could be improved by selecting better hyperparameter settings, sometimes rather substantially: e.g., in the CIFAR-10 small task, grid search offered a 13% reduction in error over Ex-Def.
+More experienced users of machine learning algorithms would not only select between a fixed set of default algorithms, but would also consider different hyperparameter settings - for example by performing a grid search over the hyperparameter space of a single classifier (as, e.g., implemented in WEKA5).
+Since different learning algorithms perform well for different problems, more experienced users optimally would also want to consider different hyperparameter settings for more than one learning algorithm.
+Therefore, a stronger baseline we will use is an approach that - in addition to the 39 WEKA default classifiers - considers various hyperparameter settings for all of WEKA's 27 base classifiers.
+More precisely, this baseline considers a grid of hyperparameter settings for each of these 27 base classifier, and performs a random search [4] in the union of these grids (plus the 39 WEKA default classifiers).
+We refer to this baseline as Random Grid and note that - as an optimization approach in the joint space of algorithms and hyperparameter settings - it is a simple CASH algorithm.
+We executed this Random Grid search for all our datasets in parallel, using 400 CPU hours on average per dataset (at least 120 hours for each).
+Table 4 (columns 4 and 5) shows the best and worst "oracle performance" on the test set across these Random Grid classifiers.
+Comparing these performances to the default performance, we note that in most cases even WEKA's best default algorithm could be improved by selecting better hyperparameter settings, sometimes rather substantially so: e.q., in the rotated MNIST with background images task, random grid search offered a 6% improvement over Ex-Def.
+We conclude that choosing hyperparameter settings appropriately can lead to substantial differences in performance and that because of this fact even a relatively simple (albeit computationally expensive) approach for CASH can outperform algorithm selection by itself.